jidongxiao/CSCI1200-DataStructures/hws/06_search_engine/README.md

    - Poor file organization: Puts more than one class in a file (okay for very small helper classes) (-1)
    - Poor variable names. (-1)
    - Contains useless comments like commented-out code, terminal commands, or silly notes. (-1)
- - DATA REPRESENTATION (5 pts)
+ - DATA REPRESENTATION (8 pts)
-   - No credit (significantly incomplete implementation). (-5)
-   - Uses data structures which have not been covered in this class. (-5)
+   - Uses data structures which have not been covered in this class. (-8)
-   - Neither std::map nor std::set is used. (-5)
+   - Neither std::map nor std::set is used. (-8)
    <!--- Member variables are public. (-2)-->
  - RECURSION (2 pts)
    - Does not use recursion in the web crawler component. (-2)